twilio/video-quickstart-ios/README.md

 ## Setup

 This repository contains example code written in both Objective-C and Swift.
-The Swift examples use Apple's Swift 4.2 programming language for iOS.

 If you haven't used Twilio before, welcome!
 You'll need to [Sign up for a Twilio account](https://www.twilio.com/try-twilio) first.
 It's free!